 The other night Matthew was feeling disappointed.
 While he tends to have a hard time with this melting pot of emotions that include some sadness, some hopeless despair, and some loss, he has a hard time when he expects something then plans change, and he doesn’t get what he set his mind on.
 I don’t know about you, but this is hard for me as well!

-After a difficult day that included too much physical work, my husband’s back was hurting rather severely so he decided to rest and soak in our hot tub.
+After an exhausting day that included too much physical work, my husband’s back was hurting rather severely, so he decided to rest and soak in our hot tub.
 I informed the boys they could enjoy the hot tub with Daddy after dinner as well, but they chose to play outside for a short time first.
-After playing for a bit I then asked them to clean up their toys so we could have time together to enjoy the hot tub as well.
+After playing for a bit, I then asked them to clean up their toys so we could have time together to enjoy the hot tub as well.
 Instead of cleaning up they continued playing.
 By the time they put away their toys, it was too late for the hot tub.
 It was now bedtime.
 Needless to say, they were not happy.

 At this point it was bedtime, and Matthew asked me to tell him a story about “Eli the Elephant” and how Eli handled big disappointment feelings.
 I knew this was an important moment and then he added, “Mommy, make sure you tell how Eli wasn’t able to get in the hot tub and how he was sad and mad!”
 While fictional stories can be helpful to give children a picture showing how they might act in a similar situation, the most effective stories are about real-life situations where we express how we handled ourselves in the midst of the upset.

-I told Matthew a story about Eli the Elephant then I followed up with a personal story about a time I did not handle my disappointment very well.
-I included how I hope to better handle the situation next time.
-Afterwards Matthew settled in peacefully and went to sleep.
+I told Matthew a story about Eli the Elephant; then I followed up with a personal story about a time I did not handle my disappointment very well.
+I included how I hope to handle the situation better next time.
+Afterward, Matthew settled in peacefully and went to sleep.